kenybapin/docker-flask-api/README.md

 # Flask API on Docker with PostgreSql

-**Dockerizing a REST API builded on Flask ! <br>This API provides endpoints to get random facts about one of my favourite games 🕹️ STREET FIGHTER II !**
+**Dockerizing a REST API builded on Flask ! <br>This API provides endpoints to get random facts about one of my favourite games... 🕹️ STREET FIGHTER II !**

 ## Features
 - Docker
 - Docker Compose
-- Flask
+- Python / Flask
 - Gunicorn
 - SQLAlchemy
 - Postgres